epuce/web-bootcamp/W05L03 - PHP unit tests.md

 ```
 ### Checkup
 1. Create Product CRUD logic (DB + PHP) and one not database related function
-2. Create test for each of the CRUD logic and the extra function, test for valid and invalid response (9 tests together)
+2. Create test for each of the CRUD logic and the extra function, test for valid and invalid response